sci-42ver/SICP_SDF/SDF_notes.md

   - check by `grep TODO -r . | grep -v SDF_exercises | grep -v ";;;\|IGNORE"`
 - regex search `sdf/**/*.scm`
 # @How to learn
+- I forgot how I read book contents in chapter 1~3 (maybe just read the 1st sentence in each paragraph if that is sufficient to get the main ideas).
+  From chapter 4, I will read codes first and then read
+  1. *code term* contexts since IMHO SDF codes are complexer than SICP although this may not hold for chapter 4.
+  2. the 1st sentence in each paragraph
+  3. contents enclosed by square brackets
 ## @%Check p14, 23~27 (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.
 - chapter 2, 3 checked.